czxyhll/JMNCRM/README.md

-# JMNRM- The source code of JMNRM will be open sourced after acceptance of the paper
+# JMNCRM- The source code of JMNCRM will be open sourced after acceptance of the paper